 There is always a potato salad at any garden party we organize in the summer.
-Most of the times is either my mother-in-law’s simple but always delicious potato salad with mayonnaise or my lighter version of a German potato salad with a broth and vinegar dressing.
+Most of the time are either my mother-in-law’s simple but always delicious potato salad with mayonnaise or my lighter version of a German potato salad with a broth and vinegar dressing.

-Both amazing, but ever since discovering this particular sour cream potato salad without mayo I kind of forgot about the other two, I keep making this one.
+Both amazing, but ever since discovering this particular sour cream no mayo potato salad recipe I kind of forgot about the other two, I keep making this one.

 Actually, I have only made this sour cream potato salad with bacon in November or December for the first time.
 So, although I didn’t really have the chance to eat it in the garden until now, I must have cooked at least 5 or 6 times ever since, which is a lot.

 I know for sure that this sour cream potato salad will be the most loved salad during the barbecue season this spring and summer.

 WHAT POTATOES FOR POTATO SALAD

 How to know which potatoes are best for making sour cream potato salad or any other potato salad?

 - NOT floury potatoes, that for sure!
 Floury or starchy potatoes will fall apart when cooked and the salad will be a mess.
 Floury potatoes are best when making mashed potatoes or baked potatoes.